Crosby Beach: Waterloo Marina

 Approval to construct a recreation area, including a Marina at Waterloo was approved during a Crosby electors' meeting in December 1967, with capital costs estimated at around £400,000.
 The proposals involved the reclamation of 161 acres of land between Crosby Baths and the outer wall of Seaforth Dock, with the size of the lake itself around 58 acres.
 Construction started in May 1972, following the final contract for the excavation of 500000 cuyd of sand being agreed in April.
 Floodlights were to be added to the marina at a cost of around £10,000.
 The overall cost of the marina, estimated at over £1 million, was provided by auctioning council-owned land at Crosby.
 At the start of the construction period, it was announced that a 1 mi pathway would be constructed around the Marina's perimeter, referred to as a promenade.
-The marina scheme was award-winning according to a report in February 1972, winning second prize in the 1971 Royal Institute of Chartered Surveyors and Time Conservation award scheme.
+The marina scheme was award-winning according to a report in February 1972, winning second prize in the 1971 Royal Institution of Chartered Surveyors and Time Conservation award scheme.
 It was also reported that Crosby Council had bid for financial aid towards its construction.

 A million pound scheme was proposed to redevelop the nearby Marina as part of a visitor's centre for the beach and Another Place.
 The new centre was opening in late 2009 under the name of the Crosby Lakeside Adventure Centre, and is also home to the Crosby Scout and Guide Marina Club.